dotnetjoe/comp411/README.md

 # comp411

-The labs for this class can be found below.
+The labs for comp411 can be found below.

 ## Labs